Stape

 • Click Accepted Path Settings.

-• Add /order if you want to send order webhooks from the WP plugin and /refund if you send refund webhooks.
+• Add /order if you want to send order webhooks from the WP plugin and /refund if you want to send refund webhooks.
 If you use any other tool for sending webhooks to sGTM, this tool should have the option to configure a webhook URL.
-This URL should consist of your tagging server URL (in my case https://ss.wp-demo.stape.dev/) and the path of the webhook (in my case /order).
-In the data client setting, you only need to add a path, do not add the whole URL.
+This URL should consist of your tagging server URL (in my case, https://ss.wp-demo.stape.dev/) and the path of the webhook (in my case,/order).
+In the data client setting, you only need to add a path; do not add the whole URL.

 8. Open sGTM preview mode and test that the webhook was processed successfully.
 I’ve made a test purchase on the site, and in the sGTM debugger, I can see /order requests that the Data client claims.
-If you go to the Event Data in the sGTM debugger, you should see all the information that was parsed by the data client from the webhook.
+If you go to the Event Data in the sGTM debugger, you should see all the information from the webhook that the data client parsed.

-9. Now, when you’ve successfully processed webhook data in sGTM, the further setup goes similar to any other setup in sGTM.
+9. Now, when you’ve successfully processed webhook data in sGTM, the setup is similar to any other setup in sGTM.
 You can use this data to transfer to whatever server tag you want.

 Server-to-server tracking has unbeatable advantages over web+server tracking, such as better accuracy and higher security standards.
-But in some cases, like server Google Ads tracking, setting up pure s2s integration is impossible because native server Google Ads requires using Google Analytics 4 requests, which works in a hybrid method.
+However, in some cases, like Google Ads tracking, setting up pure s2s integration is impossible because the native server Google Ads requires using Google Analytics 4 requests, which works in a hybrid method.
 However, you can combine web+server and s2s tracking by implementing Google Ads offline conversions

-In this guide, I’ve outlined several ways of sending server data to sGTM and showed an example of configuring s2s tracking in sGTM with the help of the GTM server-side plugin by stape.
-When setting up pure s2s tracking inside sGTM, the most tricky part is debugging webhook data and retrieving webhook data in sGTM.
-Using the HTTP Preview header and Stape’s Data Client are helpful for these.
+In this guide, I’ve outlined several ways of sending server data to sGTM and showed an example of configuring s2s tracking in sGTM with the help of the GTM server-side plugin by Stape.
+When setting up pure s2s tracking inside sGTM, the most tricky part is debugging and retrieving webhook data in sGTM.
+Using the HTTP Preview header and Stape’s Data Client is helpful.

-As we move towards a more privacy-conscious world, the methods and tools we use for tracking and analytics must evolve.
-Server-to-server tracking with sGTM is at the forefront of this evolution, providing businesses with the tools to make informed decisions based on comprehensive, reliable data.
+As we move towards a more privacy-conscious world, the methods and tools we use for tracking and analytics must evolve. sGTM server-side tagging (GTM server container) is at the forefront of this evolution, providing businesses with the tools to make informed decisions based on comprehensive, reliable data.

-Whether you're a marketer, webmaster, or developer, the insights provided in this post should guide you in making an informed decision about integrating server-to-server tracking into your analytics strategy.
-Embracing this technology means staying ahead in the digital game ensuring your analytics are insightful, compliant, and future-proof.
+Whether you're a marketer, web admin, or developer, the insights provided in this post should guide you in making an informed decision about integrating server-to-server tracking into your analytics strategy.
+Embracing this technology means staying ahead with your Google Analytics data quality, insightful, compliant, and future-proof.

 Tagged with:gtm server